ericfrederich/smlinux/README.md

 ## **Where are my configuration files and saved games stored?**

-~/.local/share/sm64pc smlinux and sm64pc master
+~/.local/share/sm64pc smlinux and sm64pc/ex master
-~/.local/share/sm64ex  sm64ex
+~/.local/share/sm64ex sm64ex nightly
+~/.local/share/render96ex Render96ex
+~/.local/share/sm64ex-coop sm64ex-coop
 ~/.local/share/sm64-port sm64-port *only if launched with shortcut*
 ~/.local/share/sm64nx sm64nx *script creates links to game dir*

 ## **Are there any cheats?**
-*only applies to sm64pc/sm64ex and sm64nx forks*
+*only applies to sm64pc/sm64ex and sm64nx based builds*

 Cheats are built in and enabled automatically if launched from shortcut and available in options menu.